-Determine How Long to Hike a Mile
+Determine How Long to Hike a Mile: Tips and Tricks

-How long does it take to hike a mile?
-While there are many variables involved, it takes the average person 30 minutes to hike a mile on gentle terrain.
-It is important to know your pace compared to an average hiker when planning a hike.
-This way you know approximately how long it will take you to complete your trip.
+As we mentioned above, the story doesn't end with a simple: It takes 30 minutes to hike a mile.
+That's just an average, and it is important to know your own pace compared to an average hiker when you're planning a hike.
+This way, you know approximately how long it will take you to complete your trip.

 What variables will affect how long it takes me to hike a mile?

-Your Fitness Level
+1. Your Fitness Level

-Obstacles on the Trail
+2. Obstacles on the Trail

 If you are hiking over slippery roots, crossing streams, or navigating rocks and boulders, the time it will take you to hike a mile will increase.
 When planning a hike, research the trail to see if these obstacles are likely to be present.

-Weight on Your Back
+4. Weight on Your Back

 The heavier your backpack is, the more effort it will take to hike a mile.
-By transitioning to a lightweight backpack and carrying lighter gear you will make hiking easier, especially on difficult trails.
+By transitioning to a lightweight backpack and carrying lighter gear, you will make hiking easier, especially on difficult trails.
 Just beginning?
 Learn how to start going lightweight today!

-Now how do I use this information for hiking on a trail?
+Now, how do I use this information for hiking on a trail?